IhsanMujdeci/docker-cheat-sheet/README.md

 `docker ps` (Process Status) -  list all running containers
 - `-a ` list all containers

-`docker system prune` - removes non running and dangling images (which are images that are tagged and not referenced by any container").<br>
+`docker system prune` - removes non running and dangling images (which are images that are tagged and not referenced by any container).<br>

 ## Concepts